MikeAvgeros/bay-leaf-jobs/README.md

 # bayleafjobs
 bayleafjobs is a a job listing site, where users can either register as developers who are looking for work or as recruiters who are looking to hire developers for their clients.
 I created this site for Milestone Project 3 as part of the Code Institute's Full Stack Software Development course.

-I developed this project using HTML, CSS, JavaScript, Python, Flask and MongoDB as the core technologies as well as concepts and techniques learnt in the Backend module of the course.
+I developed this project using HTML, CSS, JavaScript, Python, Flask and MongoDB as the core technologies as well as concepts and techniques taught in the Backend module of the course.

 You can view the live site [here](https://bayleafjobs.herokuapp.com/).

 # Project Requirements

-Build a full-stack site that allows your users to store and manipulate data records about a particular domain.
-The website will respond to user actions and alters the way the site displays data/information.
+Build a full-stack site that allows users to store and manipulate data records about a particular domain.
+The website will respond to user actions and alter the way the site displays data/information.

 Required Technologies : HTML, CSS, JavaScript, Python, Flask, MongoDB.